 - Can improve quality of response/practice in the field

-- Can help apply and connect ‘theoretical concepts’ in practice
+- Can help apply and connect ‘theoretical concepts’ to practice

-- Can help reduce likelihood of risk and impact of trauma in the field
+- Can help reduce the likelihood of risk and impact of trauma in the field

 - If not implemented well / skilfully or without proper debrief it may only reinforce bad practices or patterned behaviour without enabling evolution and improvement